 Elizabeth Mitchell is the author of three nonfiction books: Three Strides Before the Wire: The Dark and Beautiful World of Horse Racing (Hyperion, 2002), W.: Revenge of the Bush Dynasty (Hyperion, 2000), and Liberty’s Torch: The Great Adventure to Build the Statue of Liberty (Atlantic Monthly Press, 2014).
+Her fourth book, Lincoln’s Lie: A True Civil War Caper Through the Press, Wall Street, and the White House, will be published by Counterpoint Press in 2020.
 The Washington Post selected Three Strides as one of the best nonfiction books of that year.
 Most recently, she worked as a senior long-form writer for the New York Daily News.

 Mitchell has authored novella-length nonfiction works for Byliner, including The Fire Horse (2012); Lady With a Past: A Petulant French Sculptor, His Quest for Immortality, and the Real Story of the Statue of Liberty (2011); and the Amazon nonfiction bestseller, The Fearless Mrs. Goodwin (2011), about the first female detective in the United States.